MariaDB Transactions and Isolation Levels for SQL Server Users

 MariaDB supports the following constraints:

-In some databases, constraint can temporarily be violated during a transaction, and their enforcement can be deferred to the commit time.
-SQL Server does not support this, and always validate data against constraints at the end of each statement.
+In some databases, constraints can temporarily be violated during a transaction, and their enforcement can be deferred to the commit time.
+SQL Server does not support this, and always validates data against constraints at the end of each statement.

-MariaDB does something different: it always check constraint after each row change.
+MariaDB does something different: it always checks constraints after each row change.
 There are cases this policy makes some statements fail with an error, even if those statements would work on SQL Server.

 For example, suppose you have an

-id columns that is the primary key, and you need to increase its value for some reason:
+id column that is the primary key, and you need to increase its value for some reason:

 Similar problems can happen with

 CHECK constraints and foreign keys.
 To solve them, we can use a different approach:

 SET SESSION check_constraint_checks = 0; -- run some queries -- that temporarily violate a CHECK clause SET SESSION check_constraint_checks = 1; SET SESSION foreign_key_checks = 0; -- run some queries -- that temporarily violate a foreign key SET SESSION foreign_key_checks = 1;